andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 + Overall, member users consistently ride slightly shorter distances compared to casual users.
 --------------------------------------
 #### **Summary of Weekly Trends**
+The analysis of “**Weekly Trends**” uncovers significant utilization patterns among casual and member users throughout the week.
+By analyzing ride counts, average ride lengths, and durations, valuable insights into user behavior and preferences emerge.
+Notably, both user types experience peaks in bike usage during specific hours, yet variations in these metrics shed light on distinct patterns.
+This analysis yields crucial observations:
++ **Casual User Behavior:** Casual users demonstrate a preference for longer rides, utilizing the service for recreational purposes and leisurely exploration.
+They tend to cover greater average distances compared to member users, indicating a desire for extended biking experiences.
+Casual users show higher average ride distances on weekends, particularly on Saturdays, suggesting that they take advantage of their free time for leisurely rides.
+During weekdays, their average ride distances remain relatively stable, indicating a consistent level of engagement with the service.
+However, there may be a slight increase in ride distances on Fridays, possibly reflecting the anticipation of the upcoming weekend and a desire for longer rides as the workweek concludes.
++ **Member User Behavior:** In contrast to casual users, member users exhibit slightly shorter ride distances on average.
+This indicates that member users tend to employ the service for more focused and utilitarian purposes, such as commuting or running errands.
+Similarly, member users also display higher average ride distances on weekends, particularly on Saturdays, suggesting that members also enjoy longer rides during their leisure time.
+Weekdays show consistent average ride distances for member users, highlighting a regular and predictable usage pattern.
+However, there may be a slight decrease in ride distances on Fridays, potentially reflecting shorter rides as members prepare for the weekend or a shift in usage patterns.

+**Key Questions:**
+1. **How do annual members and casual riders use Cyclistic bikes differently?**
+    - Annual members tend to have slightly shorter average ride distances compared to casual riders, suggesting more focused and regular usage, potentially for commuting or daily transportation needs.
+    - Casual riders exhibit higher average ride distances, indicating a preference for longer and more recreational rides.
+2. **Why would casual riders buy Cyclistic annual memberships?**
+    - Cyclistic could highlight the advantages of membership, such as cost savings, access to exclusive features, and priority bike availability, to encourage casual riders to purchase annual memberships.
+    - Providing incentives like discounted rates or extended rental times for first-time members could also attract casual riders to purchase annual memberships.
+    - Personalized recommendations based on riding patterns and preferences can showcase the value of membership, such as tailored route suggestions or curated lists of popular destinations.
+3. **How can Cyclistic use digital media to influence casual riders to become members?**
+    - Cyclistic can leverage digital media platforms to target casual riders with personalized advertisements highlighting the benefits of annual membership, such as convenience, cost-effectiveness, access to a wider range of bikes, and the ability to track and monitor usage patterns.
+    - Engaging social media campaigns targeted email marketing, and incentives like referral programs or limited-time promotions can encourage casual riders to consider the benefits and value of becoming annual members.
+    - Sharing success stories or testimonials from satisfied members on digital platforms can create a sense of community and encourage casual riders to envision the benefits of joining.

+By understanding the specific preferences and behaviors of casual users and member users, Cyclistic can tailor its marketing strategies, promotional offers, and digital media campaigns to effectively influence and attract casual riders to become loyal members.
+Providing a seamless user experience, highlighting the value of membership, and addressing the unique needs of each user type can contribute to the growth and success of Cyclistic.
+Further analysis of trends is anticipated to reveal even more detailed perspectives.

 ### **Monthly Trends**